reduxjs/redux/docs/tutorials/fundamentals/part-1-overview.md

 ### How to Read This Tutorial

-This tutorial focuses on the lower-level concepts you need to know to understand Redux.
-However, **most of the code samples in this tutorial are only meant as examples of concepts to explain "how Redux works"**.
-They do not include our recommended patterns for efficiently using Redux, and so **these code samples should not be used for writing real applications**.
+This tutorial teaches "how Redux works", using lower-level hand-written approaches to illustrate core concepts.
+Because of this, **the code samples in this tutorial do not include our recommended patterns for using Redux**.

+We specifically recommend that **you should use our official Redux Toolkit package for writing actual applications**.
+The concepts shown in this tutorial are also used with Redux Toolkit, but it provides APIs that help you write Redux logic that is simpler and more effective.
+Once you understand the core concepts covered here, you'll understand how to use Redux Toolkit more efficiently.

 :::info